- 1/2 yard focus fabric

 - thread, etc.

-- car pattern piece (I set it up to print on an 11×17 paper, but you can select ’tile all pages’ if you’re printing on a regular home printer – just butt pieces together, tape, and cut out shape.
+- car template pattern piece (I set it up to print on an 11×17 paper, but you can select ’tile all pages’ if you’re printing on a regular home printer – just butt pieces together, tape, and cut out shape.
 The dotted lines are your cutting lines for the main car shape, but if that gets cut off in your printer’s margins just make a line 1/4″ around the solid car shape to give you room for a seam allowance.)

 Cut and prepare fabrics: